dragosdrg1/numbers-toolkit/README.md

             - If the 'Upload file' button is pressed then the function get the file content and call the 'extractNumbers' function

     2. Calculator:
-        isOperator(character):
-            - Check if the character inputted is an operator appendOperator():
-            - Append to the smaller screen expression the operator selected
-            - If the screen must be reset then the clear screens functions are called appendDecimal():
-            - Append to the bigger screen number a '.' for decimal numbers
-            - If the screen must be reset then the clear screens functions are called calculate():
-            - Evaluate expression on the smalle screen only if possible
-            - If the expression can not be evaluated then a error message is displayed clearEvalScreen():
-            - Clear the smaller screen
         clearScreen():
-            - Clear the bigger screen
+            - Clear the screen
-        appendDigit(digit):
+        setZero(screenId):
+            - Replace the '0' placeholder
+        removeLastCharacter():
+            - Remove last character from the screen appendDigit(digit):
-            - Append to the bigger screen number the digit selected
+            - Append to the screen the digit given
+            - Replace the '0' placeholder in case the screen has displayed a error before isOperator(char):
+            - Check if the given character is an operator appendOperator(operator):
+            - Append to the expression the operator given calculate():
+            - Evaluate expression if possible
-            - If the screen must be reset then the clear screens functions are called removeLastCharacter():
+            - If the expression can not be evaluated then a error message is displayed
-            - Remove last character on the bigger screen when the specific button is pressed

     3. Random number generator:
         random():
-            - Generates a random number in a range when the specific button is pressed copyRandom():
+            - Generates a random number in a range copyRandom():
-            - Copy to clipboard the number generated when the specific button is pressed
+            - Copy to clipboard the random number generated or the the numbers from number extractor

-        !!!
-JAVASCRIPT NEED TO BE UPDATED !!!

 ## File Dependencies